Moose are Loose!

 Over the years, moose have been spotted near Wilbur, Keller Ferry, and at the top end of the park near Kettle Falls.

-Moose are dark brown and long-legged with massive shoulders.
+As the largest member of North America's deer family, the moose (Alces alces), they are dark brown and long-legged with massive shoulders.
 They have prominent muzzles with an overhanging upper lip, and a large flap of hair-covered skin that hangs beneath the throat called a "bell."

 Actually moose, like any wild animal, can feel threatened by and fearful of people.
 Although with their long legs they could outrun us, they are not built for speed like deer and will often choose "fight" over "flight" to escape a situation.
 A charging moose often kicks forward with its front feet, knocking down the threat, then stomping and kicking with all four feet.
 Antlered bulls can use their racks just as lethally.